kimptoc/wowactivityfeed/readme.md

 - everyone/home page should be mixed locale... but items dont seem to stick to correct locale
 - might be same issue as below, but some fail on mixed page (/ or everyone) but work on own page
 - Item lookups not happening dynamically / lots of unknowns
+- search/wowhead link, not taking italian locale - is it missing or a bug?

+- missing US realms, make sure it only reloads if all realms return some data.

 - char status earliest time not working - maybe...